- How to choose the best baby gate for your stairs…

 What you will not need…

-- a gate with a rail along the bottom (tripping hazard)
+- a rail along the bottom (tripping hazard)

 - a gate that you need two hands to open

-- a gate with big slats / openings (very easy for baby to get stuck)
+- big slats / openings (very easy for baby to get stuck)

 - a retractable gate – you need a long-term solution for those stairs!